root-project/root/docbook/users-guide/Graphics.md

 horizontal/vertical on the viewer window.
 Therefore, XOY has the X-axis horizontal, the Y-axis vertical.
-You can always confirm the orientation and constraints of the camera in the world by enabling axis drawing in the “Guides” tab – see sections “Guides” and “Clipping” below.
+You can always confirm the orientation and constraints of the camera in the world by enabling axis drawing in the "Guides" tab – see sections "Guides" and "Clipping" below.
 For orthographic camera a ruler-depicting current scene units is also available.